Contributing to pytest-django¶

 Generally tests should be:

 - Unitary (as much as possible).
-I.E. should test as much as possible only one function/method/class.
+I.E. should test as much as possible only on one function/method/class.
 That’s the very definition of unit tests.
-Integration tests are interesting too obviously, but require more time to maintain since they have a higher probability of breaking.
+Integration tests are also interesting obviously, but require more time to maintain since they have a higher probability of breaking.

 - Short running.
 No hard numbers here, but if your one test doubles the time it takes for everybody to run them, it’s probably an indication that you’re doing it wrong.

-In a similar way to code, pull requests will be reviewed before pulling (obviously), and we encourage discussion via code review (everybody learns something this way) or IRC discussions.
+In a similar way to code, pull requests will be reviewed before pulling (obviously), and we encourage discussion via code review (everybody learns something this way) or in the IRC channel.

 Running the tests¶

-There is a Makefile in the repository which aids in setting up a virtualenv which can be used to invoke py.test to run pytest-django’s tests when developing.:
+There is a Makefile in the repository which aids in setting up a virtualenv and running the tests:

 This will install a virtualenv with py.test and the latest stable version of Django.
 The virtualenv can then be activated with: